bueltge/wordpress-multisite-enhancements/readme.txt

 = Contact & Feedback =
 The plugin is designed and developed by me [Frank Bültge](http://bueltge.de), [G+ Page](https://plus.google.com/+FrankBültge/about?rel=author)

-Please let me know if you like the plugin or you hate it or whatever ...
+Please let me know if you like the plugin or hate it.
-Please fork it, add an issue for ideas and bugs on the [Github Repository](https://github.com/bueltge/WordPress-Multisite-Enhancements).
+Please fork it, and add an issue for ideas and bugs on the [Github Repository](https://github.com/bueltge/WordPress-Multisite-Enhancements).

 = Disclaimer =
-I'm German and my English might be gruesome here and there.
+I'm German, and my English might be gruesome here and there.
-So please be patient with me and let me know of typos or grammatical parts.
+So please be patient with me and let me know if there are typos or grammatical parts.
 Thanks

 == Changelog ==
+= 1.7.0 (2024-06-10) =
+* Fixing fatal error triggered by a missing slash, [#70](https://github.com/bueltge/wordpress-multisite-enhancements/pull/70).
+Probs @brasofilo
+* Enhance the footer information to make the memory values clearer. [#71](https://github.com/bueltge/wordpress-multisite-enhancements/issues/71)
+* Fix php note for favicon functionality. [#65](https://github.com/bueltge/wordpress-multisite-enhancements/issues/65)
+* Change dashicons from lock/unlock to yes/no to optimize the visual difference of the icon to spot http usage easier.
+Probs @Zodiac1978 [#76](https://github.com/bueltge/wordpress-multisite-enhancements/pull/70)
+* Added functionality to see when a user last time logs in
+* Update minimum PHP Version to 7.2
+* Added Namespace, Autoloading, and many more PHP improvements and cleanups

-= 1.6.1 =
+= 1.6.1 (2021-01-20) =
 * Fix path for css/js files.

 = 1.6.0 (2021-01-17) =